Set up Master CSS in Next.js

 If you don't have a Next.js project, create one first.
 It's recommended to refer to Create Next App.

-Run the command to create a configuration file master.css.ts.
+Run the command to create a master.css.js file.

 npm create @master/css@rc